ibm-cloud-docs/databases-for-mongodb/getting-started.md

 The `id` parameter needs to be url encoded for the above API call to work.
 {: important}

+### Setting the Admin password through Terraform
+{: terraform}

+The admin password is passed in as one of the database resource parameters in the Terraform script.
+There is no need for any further action.

 ## Step 4: Connect to your {{site.data.keyword.databases-for-mongodb}} instance
 {: #mongodb_connect}